-Retail and the economy
+Retail, hospitality and the economy

 Schools were closed on 20 March 2020 in each country of the UK, with guidance produced by England, Scotland, Wales and Northern Ireland.
 These changes should be referred to as “guidance for schools, childcare providers, colleges and local authorities to close schools to most children”.